 When an octopus finds a particularly delectable clam treat that it cannot wrench open with its powerful suckered arms, it uses its salivary papilla.
 This allows it to drill into the hard shells of clams and crustaceans.

-Not only are they incredibly resourceful when it comes to catching their dinner meal, but they have quite the pallete when it comes to an octopuses diet.
+Not only are they incredibly resourceful when it comes to catching their dinner meal, but they have quite the palate when it comes to an octopus diet.

-Did you enjoy learning about how an octopus and what an octopus eats?
+Did you enjoy learning about how and what an octopus eats?

 If you want to educate yourself some more about all sorts of different cephalopods, take a look at our encyclopedia.
 Or, what we call it, our Octopedia!

 Connect with other octopus lovers via the OctoNation Facebook group, OctopusFanClub.com!
 Make sure to follow us on Facebook and Instagram to keep up to date with the conservation, education, and ongoing research of cephalopods.

 - The Octopus-Punch: The Truth Behind Why Octopuses Punch Fish

 - Caribbean Reef Octopus: Everything You Need To Know